lorents17/iCatalyst/README.md

 - Specify the full path to the images and / or folders with images.
   For example: "C:\Images" "C:\logo.png"
 - The full paths of images should not be special characters.
 For example: &, %, (, ) etc.
-- The application automatically optimizes images in nested subfolders.
+- The application optimizes images in nested subfolders.
 ```

 ### Drag and Drop